aldesantis/hertz/README.md

 ```

 Again, you don't have to use couriers if you only display notifications on your
-website using standard AR models.
+website using standard AR methods.

 ## Contributing